thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ## Why is React important?

 When it was released in March 2013, React's approach to user interface development, using a hierarchy of components and one-way data binding, was strange and unconventional.
-However, in that time, developers have begun to understand the power in these techniques.
+However, since then, developers have begun to understand the power in these techniques.
 And as a result, many client-side tools, including Angular, are adopting component hierarchies and one-way data binding too, helping to make them ordinary and conventional.

 The following is a short list of [design principals](https://facebook.github.io/react/contributing/design-principles.html) that guide React's approach to user interface development.